zabojmartin/studyInfSystem/README.md

 # studyInfSystem
 Simple Study Information System.
-More on: http://www.zaboy.cz/?other=study-information-system dffsd
+More on: http://www.zaboy.cz/?other=study-information-system